robcharlwood/super-duper-minikuber/README.md

 * ``make install VENV=foo`` - Installs into a virtualenv named ``foo``
 * ``make install PYTHON_EXE=python3.7`` - Installs with a specific python interpreter, example values might be ``python`` or ``python3.6``.

+### Running tests

+To run the tests for the project locally you need to run ``make test``.
+This will run pytest with coverage.
+Please note that if you have not followed the previous Installation steps above and run ``make install``, this will not work.

 ## Versioning

 This project uses [git](https://git-scm.com/) for versioning.
 For the available versions,